The threefold way to quantum periods: WKB, TBA equations and q-Painlev\'e: q-Painlev e cluster coordinates

 \subsection{TBA solutions in the collimation chamber via q-Painlev\'e}

 We are now ready to find out what is the q-Painlev\'e solution describing the quantum periods in the collimation chamber.
 Having already seen that the $Y_\gamma$ satisfy equation \eqref{eq:qP33}, we need to identify the correct values for the integration constants $u,s$.

+Let us start from the fine-tuned stratum of the collimation chamber, where everything is parametrized in terms of the moduli of the curve \eqref{eq:Sigma}.
 For concreteness, let us assume $\Im\hbar<0$, so that $t\rightarrow0$ corresponds to the $\tau \rightarrow0$ half-geometry limit\footnote{Due to \eqref{eq:tMatch} the $t\rightarrow0$ asymptotics of the q-Painlev\'e solution corresponds to either $\tau \rightarrow \infty$ or $\tau \rightarrow 0$, depending on the sign of the imaginary part of $\hbar$.}.
-Since the half-geometry is an uncoupled system, the solutions to the TBA equations \eqref{eq:TBA-conformal} have no quantum corrections, so that we can use directly the central charges \eqref{eq:collimation-chamber}:
+In fact, $Z_{\gamma_1+\gamma_2}$ and is constant in the fine-tuned stratum, so